 About this study

 This is not a matter of not having the trains, or the employees to run them.
-Rather, it’s usually the result of congestion caused by having many trains sharing a single track.
+Rather, is usually the result of congestion caused by having many trains sharing a single track.

-A delay on one line can create a domino effect, impacting all three lines.
-In severe cases, delays can even spill over onto the Yellow and Green lines.
-While about half of delays are caused by mechanical failures and infrastructure issues and can be addressed with ongoing maintenance, the other half is caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.
+About half of delays are caused by mechanical failures and infrastructure issues that can be addressed with ongoing maintenance.
+The other half are caused by unanticipated problems such as sick passengers, police activity, customers holding doors, and other factors.

 When unanticipated disruptions like this occur, Metro’s ability to minimize the impact of single tracking or to quickly deploy relief trains is limited due to the two-track system and available infrastructure.
 Addressing these limitations requires solutions that will allow Metro to manage disruptions more efficiently.

 Today, a single disruption can impact all three lines and in severe cases may even disrupt service on the Yellow and Green lines.

 The physical constraints on the Blue, Orange, and Silver lines limit Metro’s ability to operate more efficiently and adjust service during disruptions or preventive maintenance necessary to the long-term health of the system.
 Building more infrastructure for trains to switch tracks or turn around would allow Metro to shorten single tracking or run different service patterns that minimize the impact of disruptions, scheduled track work or special events.